Updated: November 29, 2016

-- For the CRM-Azure integration feature to work there must be at least one solution in an Microsoft Azure Service Bus solution account, where the solution contains one or more service endpoints.
-For a relay endpoint contract, a listener that is “CRM-aware” must be actively listening on the endpoint for the Microsoft Dynamics CRM request on the service bus.
-For a queue endpoint contract, a listener does not have to be actively listening.
-A listener is made “CRM-aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
-For more information, see Write a listener for a Microsoft Azure solution
+For the Dynamics 365-Azure connection to work there must be at least one solution in an Microsoft Azure Service Bus solution account, where the solution contains one or more service endpoints.
+For a relay endpoint contract, a listener application that is “Dynamics 365-aware” must be actively listening on the endpoint for the Dynamics 365 request on the service bus.
+For a queue endpoint contract, a listener doesn’t have to be actively listening.
+A listener is made “Dynamics 365-aware” by linking it to the Microsoft.Xrm.Sdk assembly so that type RemoteExecutionContext is defined.
+More information: Write a listener application for a Microsoft Azure solution

 The following diagram shows the physical elements that make up the scenario.

 The sequence of events as identified in this diagram are as follows:

 A listener application is registered on a Microsoft Azure Service Bus solution endpoint and begins actively listening for the Microsoft Dynamics 365 remote execution context on the service bus.

 A user performs some operation in Microsoft Dynamics 365 that triggers execution of the registered OOB plug-in or a custom Azure-aware plug-in.
 The plug-in initiates a post, through an asynchronous service system job, of the current request data context to the service bus.